krunkosaurus/audio-to-wav/README.md

 You can leave your files/collections in the `audio/` folder and the script is smart enough not to run them again if they exist in the `wav/` folder.

 **Note:** I wrote and tested this on a MacBook Pro, so I can’t guarantee it works on other setups.

-Important Settings

-- Concat Mode: Set concatMode in the script to 1 if you want to concatenate files by folder.
-By default, this is enabled.
-- Concurrency: The script automatically detects and uses all your CPU cores for maximum speed!